capstanlqc/ttt_docs/docs/tools/omegat/win64-jre-signed-build.md

 	```
 	$ javaws CertumCryptoAgent_en.jnlp
 	```
 At the end of the process when the certificate is activated and available for download, download the binary certificate (with a `.cer` extension) from the Certum page.

+### Windows installation wizard

+The installation path has been modified to use `C:\Users\USER\AppData\Local\Programs\OmegaT\OmegaT.exe`.

 ## Getting down to building